elunico/TuringMachine/index.md

+# Turning Machine Simulation

+This program (approximately) simulates a Turing machine.

+It consists of several parts.

+**If you are looking for the webpage to help create a `transitions.json` file [click here](https://eluni.co/TuringMachine/web/transition-maker.html)**

+You can continue reading the `README.md` from the repo directly below.

+## README.md

 ## importing `TuringMachine`
 First there is a TuringMachine class which can be imported and used in other programs.
 It is (fairly) well documented and hopefully self-explanatory, and type hints are used throughout,